 |Protein A/G magnetic beads|| ||Antibody isolation applications: |

 |Silica-coated magnetic beads|| ||Applications with low sample amounts |

 |Mag-sepharose|| ||Convenient alternative to sepharose columns, with protein purification applications including: |

 Even with all these surface chemistry options, it’s impossible to cover every need and eventuality.
 That’s where custom conjugation comes in.

 Do you need to conjugate a custom ligand?
 Or need a custom particle size?

 At Cytiva, we make it possible to customize all our Sera-Mag magnetic beads .
 Our dedicated customization experts can help you every step of the way, from defining the product specifications to delivery completion.

 We provide custom conjugations of enzymes or antibodies , as well as a range of custom ligands that we can develop in parallel with your projects.
 We also offer lyophilization of the customized microspheres as part of our Lyo-Stable services , based on Ready-To-Go stabilization technology.

 Drawing on our R&D and manufacturing resources, and history of supplying magnetic beads to kit manufacturers, we will provide custom magnetic bead technology that is ready to use with little or no need for further modification.
 From completing complex conjugations, to performing your quality control tests before the beads leave our factory, we are equipped to meet your needs.

-At GE Healthcare, we provide a broad range of magnetic beads for molecular biology applications such as NGS and PCR.
+At Cytiva, we provide a broad range of magnetic beads for molecular biology applications such as NGS and PCR.
 Read more about optimizing your research or clinical workflows in our other blogs.
-For support in any aspect of your workflow, contact our Scientific Support team or your local GE Healthcare representative.
+For support in any aspect of your workflow, contact our Scientific Support team or your local Cytiva representative.